costinm/ugate/pkg/h2r/README.http2.md

+# Remote listeners for HTTP/2.

-This module implements a bi-directional connection using HTTP/2.
+This module implements a bi-directional connection using HTTP/2, similar to SSH (where each peer can open a stream), and the equivalent of 'ssh -R' for a HTTP server behind a firewall.

 # Client to server (normal H2)